Why Latex Modified Concrete Is Used For Cold Climate Bridge Deck Overlays

 - Revolutions of the drum.

-Cemen Tech volumetric mixers are the perfect partner for latex modified concrete, producing the exact mix design every time and meeting DOT specifications.
+Cemen Tech volumetric mixers are the perfect partner for LMC, producing the exact mix design every time and meeting DOT specifications.

 If you have comments or questions about the types of latex modified concrete, bridge decks, or mobile concrete mixers, we would love to hear them!
 Call us at (800) 247-2464 or send us a message on our Contact Us page.